 Each Python environment can have its own set of packages, allowing you to easily switch between different sets of Python functionality without having to uninstall and reinstall packages each time.
 The information about environments can be shared with others, making it trivial to recreate the exact same environment on additional workstations.
 To supplement its package management capabilities, conda also functions as an environment manager.

 By default, ArcGIS Pro has a single conda environment, arcgispro-py3, which includes all Python libraries used by ArcGIS Pro as well as several others such as scipy and pandas.
 There are several shortcuts for accessing this environment installed in the including the Python Command Prompt shortcut to open a command prompt initialized with the arcgispro-py3 environment.

 ArcGIS Pro includes a package manager that allows you to interact directly with conda, without having to leave ArcGIS Pro.
 To access Python when working in ArcGIS Pro, click the Project tab and click Python to access the Python Package Manager.
 To create, edit or remove environments click on the Manage Environments button.

-When updating ArcGIS Pro from a previous version, the default arcgispro-py3 environment will be renamed to prevent overwriting.
+When updating from an earlier version of ArcGIS Pro, if an older arcgispro-py3 environment exists, it will be renamed to prevent overwriting.
 The existing environment's folder name will be appended with _backup.
 A new default arcgispro-py3 environment will be created and activated automatically.
-Non-default environments will not be altered.

 Creating a new environment